mtlynch/mtlynch.io/content/posts/tinypilot-redesign/index.md

 ### Require a shared view of billable hours

-Many of the issues with scope bloat were a consequence of the slow feedback loop in WebAgency's hours reporting.
+Many of the issues with scope bloat resulted from the slow feedback loop in WebAgency's hours reporting.

 WebAgency's process is to report hours twice per month.
 On the 15th, they report the total number of hours they've used with no details about which tasks contributed to the total.
 At the end of the month, they send a per-task breakdown.

-{{<gallery caption="WebAgency reports an hours total on the 15th of the month and then a detailed breakdown at the end of the month.">}}
+{{<gallery caption="WebAgency reports a simple total of hours on the 15th of the month and then a detailed breakdown at the end of the month.">}}
 {{<img src="mid-month-report.png" alt="Screenshot of WebAgency's billing breakdown by task" maxWidth="400px"  hasBorder="true" >}}
 {{<img src="hours-summary.png" alt="Screenshot of WebAgency's billing breakdown by task" maxWidth="600px" hasBorder="true" >}}
 {{</gallery>}}